 Anyway, the reality is that women usually take the lead with network marketing business opportunities.

 At some point between earning her first $10 and $100,000+, men start to pay attention.
 Money talks.

 When it becomes apparent that this “thing” his wife does in the evenings and on weekends is more than just a hobby, he gets curious.
 Sometimes, husbands come around to the idea of playing a role in the business, too.

 Note: Throughout this article, I use the terms “wife,” but also include “girlfriends” or “significant others.”
 I just didn’t want to keep writing “your wife, girlfriend, or significant other.”
 It’s annoying.
 So, please understand that “wife” could be used for any of those variations.

 I got curious about five months after Vanessa first enrolled with our company.
 She showed me her first five-figure check.

 A month later, I listened as she painted a picture of us working the business together.

 Ten months after she enrolled, she surpassed my income.

-Three months after that, I resigned from my Senior Director role at Life Time Fitness and joined her in the business.
+Three months after that, I resigned from my Senior Director role at Life Time and joined her in the business.